-In 2010 a Europe-wide network (Sewage analysis CORe group — Europe (SCORE)) was established with the aim of standardising the approaches used for wastewater analysis and coordinating international studies through the establishment of a common protocol of action (1).
+In 2010 a Europe-wide network (Sewage analysis CORe group — Europe (SCORE)) was established with the aim of standardising the approaches used for wastewater analysis and coordinating international studies through the establishment of a common protocol of action ( ).
 The first activity of the SCORE group was a Europe-wide investigation, performed in 2011 in 19 European cities, which allowed the first ever wastewater study of regional differences in illicit drug use in Europe (Thomas et al., 2012).
 That study also included the first intercalibration exercise for the evaluation of the quality of the analytical data and allowed a comprehensive characterisation of the major uncertainties of the approach (Castiglioni et al., 2014).
-Following the success of this initial study, comparable studies were undertaken over the following four years, covering 53 cities and 20 countries in Europe in 2016.
-A standard protocol and a common quality control exercise were used in all locations, which made it possible to directly compare illicit drug loads in Europe over a one-week period during six consecutive years.
-For the 2016 wastewater monitoring campaign, raw 24-hour composite samples were collected during a single week in March.
+Following the success of this initial study, comparable studies were undertaken over the following four years, covering 56 cities and 19 countries in Europe in 2017.
+A standard protocol and a common quality control exercise were used in all locations, which made it possible to directly compare illicit drug loads in Europe over a one-week period during seven consecutive years.
+For the 2017 wastewater monitoring campaign, raw 24-hour composite samples were collected during a single week in March.
 These samples were analysed for the urinary biomarkers (i.e. measurable characteristics) of the parent drug (i.e. primary substance) for amphetamine, methamphetamine and MDMA.
 In addition, the samples were analysed for the main urinary metabolites (i.e. substances produced when the body breaks drugs down) of cocaine and cannabis, which are benzoylecgonine (BE) and THC-COOH (11-nor-9-carboxy-delta9-tetrahydrocannabinol).

 The project revealed a picture of distinct geographical and temporal patterns of drug use across European cities (see Interactive: explore the data from the study).

-The BE loads observed in wastewater indicate that cocaine use is highest in western and southern European cities, in particular in cities in Belgium, Spain and the United Kingdom.
+The BE loads observed in wastewater indicate that cocaine use is highest in western and southern European cities, in particular in cities in Belgium, the Netherlands, Spain and the United Kingdom.
 Wastewater analysis indicates that cocaine use is very low to negligible in the majority of eastern European cities.

-The loads of amphetamine detected in wastewater varied considerably across study locations, with the highest levels reported in cities in the north of Europe.
+The loads of amphetamine detected in wastewater varied considerably across study locations, with the highest levels reported in cities in the north and east of Europe.
 Amphetamine was found at much lower levels in cities in the south of Europe.

 In addition to geographical patterns, wastewater analysis can detect fluctuations in weekly patterns of illicit drug use.
 More than three-quarters of cities show higher loads of BE and MDMA in wastewater during the weekend (Friday to Monday) than during weekdays.
-In contrast, amphetamine use was found to be distributed more evenly over the whole week.
+In contrast, amphetamine use was found to be distributed more evenly over the whole week..